rhvdbergh/rhvdbergh.github.io/_posts/2019-12-23---Initial-Thoughts-React-Falling-Blocks-Game.md.md

   - 'Roadmap'
   - 'Planning'
   - 'Design'
-description: 'Some initial thoughts on building a falling blocks game (you know, that game where pieces consisting of four blocks fall down the screen and stack on each other - until you fill up a whole horizontal line).
+excerpt: 'Some initial thoughts on building a falling blocks game (you know, that game where pieces consisting of four blocks fall down the screen and stack on each other - until you fill up a whole horizontal line).
 This post is the first in a series.'
 ---

 ## Introduction